crunchwrap89/Projekt-SR-Api/README.md

 ------To run the application follow below instructions.------

 1. Clone or download the repository to your hard drive.
-2. Start Visual Studio Code.
+2. Start Visual Studio Code.  (can be downloaded from https://code.visualstudio.com/ )
 3. Press File - Open Folder.
 Choose the "Project-SR-Api" folder.
 4. Right click Index.html (within the explorer in Visual Studio Code).
 5. Press "Open with Live Server".